|Best Overall||Best New Cup||Best for Low Cervix||Best Soft Cup||Best for Period Sex|

 Check out our Anigan Evacup Review for more details.
 Or, head on over to Amazon to read the product description and reviews:

 Next up on our list of the best menstrual cup brand is the Ruby Cup.
-Although it’s one of the most expensive menstrual cups on the market today, there are a few reasons that we love it, but the most important one is the fact that they’re a socially conscious company.
+Although it’s one of the most expensive ones on the market today, there are a few reasons that we love it, but the most important one is the fact that they’re socially conscious.

 This means a better education, and more economic power.
 It really does make a huge difference and we wish that more menstrual cup companies would follow suit.

 As far as the actual cup goes, the Ruby Cup is a decent product.
-Although it’s made in China, manufacturing standards are high and it’s made from medical grade silicone.
+Although it’s made in China, manufacturing standards are high.
 The firmness seems to work well for most people-it snaps into place pretty easily, but it’s not so stiff that it’s uncomfortable when it’s inside.

-For more details about this popular menstrual cup brand, check out: Full Ruby Cup Review.
+For more details, check out: Full Ruby Cup Review.
 There are also some links to buy the cup directly from the company on the review page.

 Next up on our list of the top menstrual cup brands is the SckoonCup.
-It’s another menstrual cup that’s made in the USA from medical grade silicone.
+It’s another menstrual cup that’s made in the USA.

-Sometimes soft menstrual cups can be a bit difficult to insert.
+Sometimes soft cups can be a bit difficult to insert.
 However the Sckoon Cup just kind of opens easily by itself for whatever reason.
 Perhaps it’s related to the design?
+Whatever the case, most women find that leaking isn’t a big issue with this one.

 It has some excellent reviews over on Amazon, and most people that try it seem to really love it.
 If you’re looking for a smaller menstrual cup, consider the SckoonCup (small).
-It’s much smaller than some of the other menstrual cup brands we’ve already mentioned.
+It’s much smaller than some of the other ones we’ve already mentioned.

 In particular, the small SckoonCup is really quite small and makes a nice choice for someone looking for a smaller cup.
 The owner of this website (Jackie Bolen) can most often be found wearing a small SckoonCup during your period, despite having tried almost ALL the menstrual cups.